Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

+\textit{Acknowledgements.-} We thank Libo Zhang and Yuxuan Zhou for the fabrication of the quantum processor.
 This work is supported by Grant No. 12375027 from the National Natural Science Foundation of China (S.W. and Z.-C.Y.), the National Natural Science Foundation of China (12374474), the Innovation Program for Quantum Science and Technology (2021ZD0301703), the Science, Technology and Innovation Commission of Shenzhen Municipality (KQTD20210811090049034) and the Guangdong Basic and Applied Basic Research Foundation (2024A1515011714).
 Numerical simulations were performed on the High-performance Computing Platform of Peking University.